 - Step 2 In a medium size mixing bowl, add the flour, salt, and pepper

 - Step 3 Mix well to incorporate and set aside.

 - Step 4 Carefully rinse each soft-shell crab with water and pat dry with paper towel.

-- Step 7 Place a large saucepan over medium-high heat.
+- Step 6 Place a large saucepan over medium-high heat.
 Add the oil and when hot, but not smoking, add 4 crabs at a time, back side down, being careful not to overcrowd them.
 Reduce heat to medium if pan starts to smoke.
 Lightly sear the crabs until golden and crisp, about 3 minutes.
 Be very careful when searing the crabs as they have a tendency to spatter during cooking.
-Turn crabs over, and cook an additional 2 minutes.
+Turn crabs over, add the butter and cook an additional 2 minutes.